corda/corda/docs/source/key-concepts-transactions.rst

 * Notary

 For example, suppose we have a transaction where Alice uses a £5 cash payment to pay off £5 of an IOU with Bob.
-This transaction has two supporting attachments and will only be notarised by NotaryClusterA if the notary pool receives it within the specified time-window.
+This transaction comprises two commands: a settlement command which reduces the amount outstanding on the IOU, and a payment command which changes the ownership of £5 from Alice to Bob.
+It also has two supporting attachments, and will only be notarised by NotaryClusterA if the notary pool receives it within the specified time-window.
 This transaction would look as follows:

 .. image:: resources/full-tx.png
    :scale: 25%
    :align: center

-We explore the role played by the remaining transaction components below.

 Commands
 ^^^^^^^^